ska-telescope/ska-low-mccs-pasd/docs/src/user/smartbox.rst

 Each monitoring point has four thresholds: [min_alarm, min_warning, max_warning, max_alarm].
 These set on the attributes and the attributes respond by moving through ``tango.AttrQuality.WARNING`` and ``tango.AttrQuality.ALARM`` respectively dependent on monitoring point value.
 The
 ``healthState`` then reflects this as ``HealthState.DEGRADED`` -> ``tango.AttrQuality.WARNING`` and ``HealthState.FAILED`` -> ``tango.AttrQuality.ALARM``

-*NOTE* When overriding the thresholds there can sometimes be a mismatch between what is stored in the tango database and what is stored in the firmware (for example if the device is powered off, it will reset to the default firmware values on power up).
-If a mismatch is detected the FNDH device will be put into a FAULT state.

-To check what values are different, use the threshold_differences attribute to see the conflict.
-You can then set the attribute to the value you'd like and run the command UpdateThresholdCache to sync the values in firmware and from the tango DB with the values in our cache.
-Once you've ran this command you should be able to check the threshold_differences and see

 We can change the thresholds at run time on the smartbox by using the Tango API: